Cherreads

 "Yes."

 He looked at the wall.
-It was blank.
-Just plaster, just white, just a surface.
+Just plaster.
+Just white.
+Just a surface.

 He looked at his sister.

-She had her mother's eyes — dark, attentive, the kind of eyes that noticed things at the edges of things.
-But she had something else in them tonight that their mother did not have, some quality that he had never been able to name because he had grown up inside its proximity and had no outside perspective from which to see it clearly.
+She had their mother's eyes — dark, attentive, the kind that caught things at the edges of things.
+But tonight there was something else in them that their mother didn't have, something he'd never been able to name because he'd grown up so close to it he'd never had the distance to see it clearly.

 "Okay," he said.